corentin-P/Kube-manifests/tuto.md

 sudo apt-get install helm
 ```

-## 11. Install k9s
+## 9. Install k9s

-K9s is a great tool but I didn't manage to use it on arm64 architecture (raspberry)
+K9s is a great tool to see what happened on the k3s cluster but I didn't manage to use it on arm64 architecture (raspberry)

-## 12. Install PostgreSQL and pgAdmin
+## 10. Install PostgreSQL and pgAdmin

 ```sh
 helm repo add bitnami https://charts.bitnami.com/bitnami